 A: Add or change ticketed events, including preconferences, API reception or Certification Celebration at Registration.
 If there is availability, we will gladly make changes for you.
-Sunrise Sessions must be changed or canceled through the online reservation system.
+Sunrise Sessions must be changed or canceled on NTI Network.

 Q: I had to leave the conference suddenly for a personal reason.
 Do I get a refund?

 A: If you have to leave unexpectedly, contact customer care at (800) 899-2226 ext.
 7100 as soon as you can.
 On an individual basis, we will work with attendees who have to leave early.

 Q: What is the barcode on my badge used for?

 A: The barcode is used in the exhibit hall at our exhibitor booths.
 If you want more information from an exhibitor, they will scan the barcode to capture your work address and email address.
 You can have your address changed or email removed from the barcode at Registration.